PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Background and Related Work

-Although TAQ achieves lower bit-width, it requires a training dataset, a long quantization time, and hyper-parameter tuning.
+There are two types of quantization methods, quantization-aware training (QAT)~\cite{PACT_arxiv2018,LQNets_eccv2018} and post-training quantization (PTQ)~\cite{PTQ_4bit_rapid_deployment_nips2019,Low_bit_quant_iccvw2019}.
+QAT methods combine quantization with network training.
+It optimizes the quantization parameters to minimize the task loss on a labeled training dataset.
+QAT can be used to quantize transformers~\cite{fully_quantized_transformer_for_machine_transflation_emnlp2020}.
+Q-BERT~\cite{Q-BERT_hessian_based_ultra_low_precision_aaai2020} uses the Hessian spectrum to evaluate the sensitivity of the different tensors for mixed-precision, achieving 3-bit weight and 8-bit activation quantization.
+Although QAT achieves lower bit-width, it requires a training dataset, a long quantization time, and hyper-parameter tuning.
 PTQ methods quantize networks with a small number of unlabeled images, which is significantly faster than QAT and doesn't require any labeled dataset.
 PTQ methods should determine the scaling factors $\Delta$ of activations and weights for each layer.
 Choukroun et al.~\cite{Low_bit_quant_iccvw2019} proposed to minimize the mean square error (MSE) between the tensors before and after quantization.
 EasyQuant~\cite{EasyQuant_arxiv2020} uses the cosine distance to improve the quantization performance on CNN.
 Recently, Liu et al.~\cite{PTQ_on_ViT_arxiv2021} first proposed a PTQ method to quantize the vision transformer.
 Pearson correlation coefficient and ranking loss are used as the metrics to determine the scaling factors.
 However, these metrics are inaccurate to evaluate different scaling factor candidates because only the local information is used.